sparklingdataocean/gh-pages/_posts/2017-09-17-word2vec2graph.markdown

 ---

 <p><h3>Graph and Word2Vec Model </h3>
-Word2Vec model maps words to vectors so we can calculate cosine similarity within pairs of words and translate pairs of words to graph: words to nodes, pairs to edges and cosine similarities to edge weights.</p>
+Word2Vec model maps words to vectors which gives us an oppotunity to calculate cosine similarity within pairs of words then translate pairs of words to graph: using words as nodes, word pairs as edges and cosine similarities as edge weights.</p>

 <p>We are running a small AWS cluster so we will run a small text file with data about stress that was copied from Wikipedia article.
-We will call it Stress data file.</p>
+We will call this text file Stress Data File.</p>
 <p>As Word2VecModel we will use the model that was trained on News and Wiki data about psychology.
 We described this model in our previous post.</p>

 <p>
 <h3>Read and Clean Stress Data File </h3>
 Read Wiki data file: </p>
 {% highlight scala %}
-val inputStress=sc.textFile("/FileStore/tables/cjzokasj1506175253652/stressWiki.txt").
+val inputStress=sc.
+   textFile("/FileStore/tables/cjzokasj1506175253652/stressWiki.txt").
    toDF("charLine")
 inputStress.count//--247
 {% endhighlight %}